 Video Tutorial Here, Written Below:

-1 – Cut out pattern;
+Step 1 – Cut out pattern

 In addition to the top you will need to cut the following:

-2 – Begin to build the apron
+Step 2 – Iron to prep the apron pieces

 The two neck straps are not the same length on purpose – it’s part of the pattern to tie a bow on the side rather than in the back.